Mani (prophet): Life

-This work and other evidence discovered in the 20th century establishes Mani as a historical individual.
+This work and other evidence discovered in the 20th century establish Mani as a historical individual.
 For an updated critique of the standard account and a radically alternative proposal, see Iain Gardner's The Founder of Manichaeism: Rethinking the Life of Mani.

 Early life

 Mani was born near Seleucia-Ctesiphon, perhaps in the town of Mardinu in the Babylonian district of Nahr Kutha; according to other accounts in the town Abrumya.
 Mani's father Pātik (Middle Persian: Pattūg; Παττικιος, Arabic: Futtuq), a native of Ecbatana (now Hamadan, Iran), was a member of the Jewish Christian sect of the Elcesaites.
 His mother was of Parthian descent (from "the Armenian Arsacid family of Kamsarakan"); her name is reported variously, among others Maryam.
+Mani was closely related on his mother's side to the famous Parthian ruling dynasty, the Arsacids.

 Mani was raised in a heterodox environment in Babylon.
 The Elcesaite community was ostensibly Jewish Christian, though with some Gnostic features due to their Ebionite heritage, such as the belief in recurring incarnations of heavenly apostles, one of whom was a docetic Christ.
 It is believed that his Christian roots might have been influenced by Marcion and Bardaisan.
 At ages 12 and 24 Mani had visionary experiences of a "heavenly twin" of his (syzygos), calling him to leave his father's sect and preach the true message of Jesus in a new gospel.
 It is said that his appearance was a mixture of Iranian and Mesopotamian features.
 On the one hand he looked like a warrior, on the other like a magician.
 In some later texts he was described as lame, a characteristic possibly attributed to him by his opponents.